korni92/FIS-Writer-A6-A8-Q7/README.md

 - `04` → Stops showing (Success)
 - `E0` → FATAL ERROR (needs Hardware Restart)

-### Hardware Busy/ Error
-Just giving `9X` means we need to try again after X x 10 millisecond with the same message and same seq counter.
+**Hardware Busy (`0x9X`)**
+Receiving a `0x9X` response does **not** mean "wait X * 10 milliseconds".
+The `X` represents the **Sequence ID** the hardware is currently busy processing or the exact sequence where it lost synchronization.
+* **Single-Frame Scenario:** If the cluster replies with `0x9X` after a single frame, it simply means "I am currently busy processing Sequence X." **Do not resend the frame.** Reset your timeout and continue listening until the cluster finishes and sends the actual `0xBX` ACK.
+* **Multi-Frame Burst Scenario:** If the cluster replies with `0x9X` in the middle of a fast multi-frame transfer, it means "I lost sync starting at Sequence X." You must immediately abort the current transmission, wait for a short recovery delay, and **resend the entire multi-frame block** from the beginning.

+**Fatal Error (`0x09`)**
-If you get 0x09 02 03 E0, you have violated the transaction state machine (e.g., trying to write to Zone 0x03 without first sending a 32 Release for Zone 0x02).
-This causes a fatal crash requiring a hardware restart.
+If you receive a payload indicating a fatal error (e.g., `0x09 02 03 E0` inside a `0x1X` DATA END frame), you have violated the protocol's state machine.
+Common causes include trying to write to a zone without claiming it first, or failing to release a zone properly.
+This causes a crash in the cluster's internal parser.
+To recover, you must send a `0xA8` (Channel End / Reset) to clear the cluster's buffers and initiate a completely new `0xA0` handshake.

 ### DD Text Length Calculation
 Len = 2 + number_of_characters